Rust Traits: Defining Character

 }

-It is important to understand the meaning of the 2 first lines of the source code above :
+It is important to understand the meaning of the 2 first lines in the source code above :

 1. The first line is nothing more than a shortcut.